Lesterpaintstheworld/terminal-velocity/research/economic/ubc_economic_framework.md

 ## Case Studies or Examples
 - Provide hypothetical scenarios or case studies illustrating the UBC in action, showcasing its implications for both AI and human characters.
+# Economic Framework of the Universal Basic Compute (UBC)

+## Outline Creation
+- **Introduction to UBC Economy:** A brief overview of what the UBC is and its purpose in the economic landscape.
+- **Operational Mechanisms:** How the UBC functions economically, including currency, trade, and resource allocation.
+- **New Economic Models:** Description of innovative economic models that emerge from the existence of AI, including concepts like AI-driven markets, labor dynamics, and income distribution.
+- **Impact on Traditional Economies:** Analysis of the potential effects of the UBC on existing economic systems, including benefits and challenges.
+- **Transition Mechanisms:** Strategies for how society can transition from traditional economic systems to the UBC framework, addressing social, political, and economic aspects.

+## Content Development
+- Start drafting content for the first two sections of the outline: "Introduction to UBC Economy" and "Operational Mechanisms".
+This should include key concepts, theoretical frameworks, and relevant examples that align with the narrative of "Terminal Velocity".